digicraft-eu/filmkes-backend/README.md

   The highest rated movie should be first

 # Tools
 You're allowed to use the internet, install new npm modules, etc
+ChatGPT usage is allowed, but you're not allowed to copy or type any of the application's code to ChatGPT.
+This means you're allowed to use it for general questions like you would use Google.
+Remember, you're also allowed to ask us questions!